-Interestingly, out of all of these, Etizolam (primarily used for managing anxiety, stress, and insomnia) appears a particular affinity for muscle-relaxation.
+Interestingly, out of all of these, Etizolam (primarily used for managing anxiety, stress, and insomnia) appears to have the highest affinity for muscle-relaxation.

-Other alternative treatments that may help relax the muscles and manage skeletal muscle pain include:
+Other alternative treatments that may help with muscle relaxation and skeletal muscle pain include:

 Of course, just as new drugs are always being developed to treat whatever ails you, alternative (homeopathic) treatments are constantly evolving as well.